osbornjd/acts-framework/README.md

     processed.
 All computationally expensive one-time code should run in the `initialize` method and not already in the constructor.
 The `execute` method for each event may be called in parallel.
-*   Simple algorithms that have no internal state can use the `SimpleAlgorithm` as a base class and only need to implement the `execute` method.
+*   Simple algorithms that have no internal state can use the `BaseAlgorithm` as a base class and only need to implement the `execute` method.
 *   Communication between different algorithms should only happen via the event store provided by the `AlgorithmContext`.
 Output collections or objects